 Private Driveway Crossing

-To apply for a permit, review the Private Driveway Crossing Guidelines and provide site plans using the Curb and Sidewalk Crossing Permit Information Package by e-mail.
+To apply for a permit, review the Private Driveway Crossing Guidelines and provide site plans using the Curb and Sidewalk Crossing Information Package by e-mail.
 For more information about installing a driveway or to arrange an inspection call (306) 975-2454.

 Utility Cuts - Sidewalks